silverstripe/silverstripe-externallinks/README.md

 ## Upgrading from 1.x to 2.x

-When upgrading from 1.x to 2.x (SilverStripe 3.x to 4.x) you will need to be aware of the following API changes:
+When upgrading from 1.x to 2.x (Silverstripe 3.x to 4.x) you will need to be aware of the following API changes:

  * Configuration property `CheckExternalLinksTask.IgnoreCodes` renamed to `CheckExternalLinksTask.ignore_codes`
  * Configuration property `CheckExternalLinksTask.FollowLocation` and `BypassCache` renamed to `follow_location` and `bypass_cache`